mansong1/Azure-WebServer/README.md

 ### Instructions

-* vars.tf: This file holds the values of the variables used in the template.
+* **vars.tf**: This file holds the values of the variables used in the template.
-* output.tf: This file describes the settings that display after deployment.
+* **output.tf**: This file describes the settings that display after deployment.
-* main.tf: This file contains the code of the infrastructure we will be deploying.
+* **main.tf**: This file contains the code of the infrastructure we will be deploying.
+* **provider.tf**: This file contains the code for the terraform provider plugin.
+* **webserver.json**: This file contains the packer template for building our webserver image.

+### Build Packer image

+az group create -n udacityImageGroup -l southuk

+`./packer build webserver.json`

 ### Notes